TrellixVulnTeam/swahilipython_SCMU/Doc/library/tracemalloc.rst

       The cumulative mode can only be used with *key_type* equals to ``'filename'`` and ``'lineno'``.

-      The result is sorted from the biggest to the smallest by:
+      The result is sorted kutoka the biggest to the smallest by:
       :attr:`Statistic.size`, :attr:`Statistic.count` and then by
       :attr:`Statistic.traceback`.